The future of ship building has begun

 “Stena Germanica” features four Wärtsilä motors with a total of 32,000 hp.
 Since its conversion it is run by a “Dual Fuel” technology, i.e. by methanol and part time marine diesel.
 The fuel system for methanol is a Common Rail System requiring a high-pressure pump and a double wall high-pressure fuel pipe.
 “Stena Germanica” has double-walled fuel tanks now for which existing water ballast tanks were retrofitted.
 This also enhances security because the methanol tank is surrounded by more water tanks.
 As methanol is a ighly flammable alcohol the safety precautions are very strict.
 In order to ensure the smooth and safe integration also in other ports, the ports of Kiel and Gothenburg have been project partners right from the beginning and participated in analyses and approval procedures.
 Safety first!

 Color Line is full of energy to break new ground.
-As from summer 2019, the world’s biggest plug-in hybrid ferry is going to be taken into operation on the 40 nautical miles route between Sandefjord and Strömstrad.
-The vessel with the working title “COLOR HYBRID” features a combination of a diesel-mechanic and a diesel-electric propulsion system that is more economical than conventional diesel-electric systems.
+Since summer 2019, the world’s biggest plug-in hybrid ferry is in operation on the 40 nautical miles route between Sandefjord and Strömstrad.
+The vessel “COLOR HYBRID” features a combination of a diesel-mechanic and a diesel-electric propulsion system that is more economical than conventional diesel-electric systems.
 COLOR HYBRID is powered by batteries with a storage volume of about 5 MWh (mega watt hours) which enable manoeuvring or an electric passage of up to 12 knots for up to 60 minutes.
 So the entry into and exit out of the Fjord are completely managed by the batteries and therefore no harmful gases, nitrogen or sulphur compounds are emitted here anymore.

 The remaining distance at sea is covered with diesel motor propulsion.
-The COLOR HYBRID motor reduces the fuel consumption here, too, and already meets the “TIER III” emission requirements of the International Martime Organisation (IMO) valid from 2021.
+The COLOR HYBRID motor reduces the fuel consumption here, too.
 The batteries – or rather the energy storage system, is charged with ecofriendly electricity from a shore power connection or from the vessel’s own generator.
 With the newbuild vessel designed by Fosen Yard and constructed by the Ulstein shipyard Color Line also significantly increases its capacity on the route: The new ferry can take almost twice as many passengers as the “Bohus” currently in operation.
 In June 2017, Color Line was awarded the “Next Generation Award” at the “Nor-Shipping”, the international trade show and conference of the shipping industry in Oslo.
 Focused on innovation, the award honours the most promising ship designs that are taken into operation in the next decade.
-According to the jury, the ferry under construction holds the potential of influencing the design of many other kinds of ships in the long run.
+According to the jury, the ferry holds the potential of influencing the design of many other kinds of ships in the long run.
 This makes Color Line a forerunner in the maritime industry currently undergoing the green revolution.
 With the connection installed in Sandefjord in 2017 all Norwegian Color Line ports boast shore power facilities.
-Also the two big vessels “Color Fantasy” and “Color Magic” were equipped with shore power connections in 2012 which are used during demurrage in Oslo.
+Also the two big vessels “Color Fantasy” and “Color Magic”.